soarqin/DSP_Mods/UXAssist/README.md

   + Strict hotkey dectection for build menu, thus building hotkeys(0~9, F1~F10, X, U) are not triggered while holding Ctrl/Alt/Shift.
   + Fix a bug that warning popup on `Veins Utilization` upgraded to level 8000+
 * Features:
+  + General
+    - Enable game window resize
+    - Remember window position and size on last exit
+  + Planet/Factory
-  + Unlimited interactive range
+    - Unlimited interactive range
-  + Sunlight at night
+    - Sunlight at night
-  + Remove some build conditions
+    - Remove some build conditions
-  + Remove build count and range limit
+    - Remove build count and range limit
-  + Larger area for upgrade and dismantle(30x30 at max)
+    - Larger area for upgrade and dismantle(30x30 at max)
-  + Larger area for terraform(30x30 at max)
+    - Larger area for terraform(30x30 at max)
-  + Enable player actions in globe view
+    - Enable player actions in globe view
-  + Enhanced count control for hand-make
+    - Enhanced count control for hand-make
-  + Re-intialize planet (without reseting veins)
+    - Re-intialize planet (without reseting veins)
-  + Quick dismantle all buildings (without drops)
+    - Quick dismantle all buildings (without drops)
+  + Dyson Sphere
-  + Stop ejectors when available nodes are all filled up
+    - Stop ejectors when available nodes are all filled up
-  + Construct only nodes but frames
+    - Construct only nodes but frames
-  + Re-initialize Dyson Spheres
+    - Re-initialize Dyson Spheres
-  + Quick dismantle Dyson Shells
+    - Quick dismantle Dyson Shells

 ## Notes
 * Please upgrade `BepInEx` 5.4.21 or later if using with [BlueprintTweaks](https://dsp.thunderstore.io/package/kremnev8/BlueprintTweaks/) to avoid possible conflicts.